Parascombrops argyreus

-Parascombrops argyreus is a species of fish in the family Acropomatidae.
+Parascombrops argyreus is a species of ray-finned fish in the family Synagropidae.
 They usually live in waters 168-620 m deep.

 Distribution

 They can be found in the Indian Ocean and the West Pacific.
 This includes Hawaii, the Tasman Sea to northeastern New Zealand, and off south-east Africa.
 It is possible that they live in the southwestern Pacific.